dbarzin/mercator/docs/queries.md

 # Queries

-Mercator queries let you explore and visualize your cartography data in a flexible way, without going through the standard interface.
-They are written in a declarative language inspired by SQL and can produce a **list** or a **graph**.
+Mercator queries let you explore and visualise your cartography data flexibly, without going through the standard interface.
+They are written in a declarative SQL-inspired language and can produce either a **list** or a **graph**.

-## Query Format
+## Query format

 A Mercator query follows this syntax: